candyil/cmangos-docker/README.md

 # CMaNGOS - Docker
 ## What is it?
-These are docker-compose files for the CMaNGOS project, currently for the WotLK variant.
-But they should be easy to alter for a different branch.
-I will probably do so later on by having multiple Dockerfiles.
+These are docker-compose files for the CMaNGOS project for the WotLK variant.

 ## How to use it?
 To use this project clone it using: